That dollar amount reflects a 68.3% increase from $1.97 billion 5 years earlier in 2019.

-Based on the average exchange rate for 2022, the Kyrgyzstani som depreciated by -22.2% against the US dollar since 2018 but increased by 0.6% from 2021 to 2022.
-Kyrgyzstan’s weaker local currency compared to 2018 makes its exports paid for in stronger US dollars relatively less expensive for international buyers.
+Based on the average exchange rate for 2023, the Kyrgyzstani som depreciated by -25.9% against the US dollar since 2019 and decreased by -4.4% from 2022 to 2023.
+Kyrgyzstan’s weaker local currency makes its exports paid for in stronger US dollars relatively less expensive for international buyers.

 Kyrgyzstan’s Top Trading Partners